Founding artistic director & producer

 I am a freelance director and dramaturg, and festival director of Bondi Feast festival.

-I am the resident Dramaturg for Red Line Productions’ ‘New Fitz’ new writing program, and Artistic and Directorial Associate for the inaugural Festival Fatale, a two-day women’s theatre festival held annually in Sydney, produced by WITS (Women in Theatre and Screen).
+I was the resident Dramaturg for Red Line Productions’ ‘New Fitz’ new writing program (2017) and Artistic and Directorial Associate for the inaugural Festival Fatale, a two-day women’s theatre festival held annually in Sydney, produced by WITS (2016).
 From 2013-2015 I was Associate Director at Rock Surfers Theatre Company, and I am the Founding Director of independent theatre company Eclective Productions.

-I am a script assessor and dramaturg for Playwriting Australia (PWA) and am a 2016/2017 PWA Dramaturgy Mentee.
-In 2014 was a Playwriting Australia Dramaturgy intern and a member of Playwriting Australia’s inaugural Directors Studio.
+I am a script assessor and dramaturg for Playwriting Australia (PWA) and was a 2016/2017 PWA Dramaturgy Mentee.
+In 2014 I was a Playwriting Australia Dramaturgy intern and a member of Playwriting Australia’s inaugural Directors Studio.

 Graduating with a Masters of Applied Theatre Studies and a Bachelor of Arts (Theatre/Journalism) from the University of New England, I received the GJ Borny Prize for exceptional ability in the areas of scholarship, research and production.